GenXStreamer/Ecoworthy-Battery-Monitor-Web/README.md

 **eco-worthy-battery-logger** rewrite, as there was no Licence.
 Improvements to BLE stability and added SQLite logging for use with a web interface.

-A shout out to the original project for research and inspiration: https://github.com/mike805/eco-worthy-battery-logger, without which this would I would not have bothered!.
+A shout out to the original project for research and inspiration: https://github.com/mike805/eco-worthy-battery-logger, without which I would not have bothered!.

 ---